kevinlondon/kevinlondon.github.io/_posts/2019-12-09-my-path-to-engineering.md

 I wound up here.

 As a kid, the closest thing I did to programming was making custom maps for Starcraft, which is like programming small games.
-The year before I planned to start Comp Sci courses in High School, we moved to California.
-My new school didn't offer the same courses so I wound up taking film production classes and participating in the film club instead.
+We moved to California the year before I planned to start Comp Sci courses in High School.
+My new school didn't offer the same courses so I participated in the film production classes and club instead.

 After high school, I pursued Computer Science at a community college.
 As I finished my Associates Degree in Computer Science, my interests back shifted to photography and video.
-I took a break from school and freelanced on film sets in Los Angeles before transferring to California State University Long Beach to major in film production.
+I took a break from school and freelanced on film sets in Los Angeles before transferring to California State University, Long Beach to major in film production.

-In my senior year, I had the opportunity to intern at Light Iron, which was, at the time, a small start-up post-production facility that specialized in color correction.
-It had 9 employees when I joined, including me, and most of them were founders.
-The month I started, I attended the premiere of Light Iron's largest project to date -- The Social Network by David Fincher.
+In my senior year, I had the opportunity to intern at [Light Iron](https://lightiron.com/), which was, at the time, a small start-up post-production facility that specialized in color correction.
+It had 9 employees when I joined (including me) and most of them were founders.
+The month I started, I attended the premiere of Light Iron's largest project to date -- [The Social Network](https://www.imdb.com/title/tt1285016/), directed by David Fincher.
 Though the company was small, they worked on big things.
-While interning at Light Iron, I had the opportunity to work in many different areas, from creative to technical.
+While interning at Light Iron, I worked in many different areas of post-production, ranging from creative to technical.
 I continued working there beyond the internship and stayed on after graduating from Cal State Long Beach.

 After graduation, I asked the Chief Technology Officer if I could transition into a more technical role and he agreed.
-In my spare time, I learned about software engineering through Hackers News and Massively Online Open Courses (MOOCs).
-Over time, I picked up small scripting tasks at work to automate manual and inefficinet processes.
-I wrote applications to handle tasks such as validating integrity of media and archiving footage to long-term tape storage.
+In my spare time, I learned about software engineering through [Hacker News](https://news.ycombinator.com/) and Massively Online Open Courses (MOOCs).
+Over time, I automated manual tasks and inefficient processes.
+As the need for automation grew, I wrote applications to handle tasks such as validating integrity of media and archiving footage to long-term tape storage.

 I decided to pursue software engineering full-time.
-I enrolled in Georgia Tech's Online Masters of Computer Science program when it debuted.
+I enrolled in Georgia Tech's [Online Masters of Computer Science](http://www.omscs.gatech.edu/) program when it debuted.
-I knew I could write applications and I understood some fundamentals from my previous MOOC studies, so I viewed this as an opportunity to "eat my broccoli".
+I could write applications and I understood some fundamentals from my previous MOOC studies, so I viewed this as an opportunity to "eat my broccoli".
-It would be good for me even if it would be a little uncomfortable for a few years.
+It would be good for me even if it would be challenging for a few years.
 I moved on from Light Iron to work at a film-tech company as a full-time software engineer and started this blog while working there.